larryknaebelobsidian/kingdom/Proposition 145. This Kingdom includes “the regeneration” of Matt 19 28..md

 tags:
   - toc
 ---
+# Proposition 145.
+This Kingdom includes “the regeneration” of Matt 19 28.

 Legacy Standard Bible
 Copyright © 2021 by The Lockman Foundation.
 All rights reserved.
 Managed in partnership with Three Sixteen Publishing Inc. [lsbible.org](https://www.lsbible.org/)